-Have you lost the interest of attending social events?
+Have you lost interest in attending social events?
 Alcohol abuse affects all areas of your life.
-As your disorder worsens isolating from family and friends becomes your new norm.
-Alcohol becomes your primary focus; You a rarely attend social events not serving alcohol.
+As your disorder worsens, isolating from family and friends becomes your new norm.
+Alcohol becomes your primary focus; You rarely attend social events, not serving alcohol.

 Friends and secondary family members are rarely invited to your home because you fear another confrontation about your excessive drinking.

 High functioning alcoholics hide drinking in creative ways.
-When caught in the throes of a severe alcohol disorder a person will use denial and justification to all ends.
-Isolating yourself from family, friends, and colleagues becomes more apparent as the severity of the disorder strengthens.
+When caught in the throes of a severe alcohol disorder, a person will use denial and justification to all ends.
+Isolating yourself from family, friends, and colleagues becomes more apparent as the severity of the disease strengthens.